 In Parma, you will either live with a local family or in an apartment shared with other BC students.
-Students complete a Housing Preference Form upon application to the program and housing placements are made by the on-site coordinators.
+Students complete a Housing Preference Form upon application to the program and housing placements are made by the BC resident directors.
 They will inform you of your housing placement before you arrival in Italy.
 The apartments are completely furnished; some also have laundry facilities, a television and DVD player.
 All lodgings have wireless internet connection, bed sheets, blankets, bathroom towels and kitchen equipment.

 The apartments are usually located 10-20 minutes by bus or bike from the city center, supermarkets and some shops are within walking distance.

 If you are living in an apartment meals are not included.
 You will be responsible for your own meals.
 The kitchens in the apartments are fully stocked with cooking tools and most students shop and cook together.
 If you are living with an Italian family, you will have a partial meal plan.

 The BC resident directors organize monthly activities for you.
 Typical BC excursions include a weekend in Torino for culture and wine tasting, a trip to Venice for the Carnival, a day trip to Verona, evenings at the opera, a weekend in the Alps, historic tours of museums and libraries, castle visits, and visits to a Parmesan cheese factory.